turingschool/try-turing/try-coding-general/js-number-guesser/index.md

 - Would there be any animations on the page to engage the user?

-If you're in the Back End program, your next steps might be in dealing with how to store this data and what to do with that data.
+If you're in the Back End program, your next steps might be in dealing with how to store this data and what to do with the data.

 - How should we store the information in the database?
 - Do we need to manipulate the data before storing it?